2018 British Motocross Championship

 The 2018 British Motocross Championship was the 67th British Motocross Championship season.
 The championship was due to start on 11 March at Lyng, but this opening event was cancelled due to bad weather.
-It was re-scheduled to act as the final round of the season on 14 October.
+It was rescheduled to act as the final round of the season on 14 October.

 Graeme Irwin started the season as defending Champion in the MX1 class, having taken his first national title in the 2017 Championship.
 In the MX2 class, Ben Watson started the season as defending champion, but he did not compete in the series in 2018.

 MX1

 Calendar and Results

 The championship was contested over 8 rounds.